3-D axisymmetric transonic shock solutions of the full Euler system in divergent nozzles: Appendix

 By $a-b=\frac{1}{\rho_0^+}$, $(a-b)^\p=-\frac{\pt_r\rho_0^+}{{\rho_0^+}^2}$.
 Substitute this relation into \eqref{ab} and then express the resultant equation in the spherical coordinate system.
 Then we obtain

 This after multiplied by $(-1)$ is equal to the left-hand side of \eqref{curlformsig}.
 By this fact, \eqref{Psielliptic} is equivalent to \eqref{EE}.

-{\bf Acknowledgements:} The author would like to thank Myoungjean Bae for her valuable advice in doing this work.
+{\bf Acknowledgements:} The author would like to thank Myoungjean Bae for her advice in doing this work.
 The research of Yong Park was supported in part by Samsung Science and Technology Foundation under Project Number SSTF-BA1502-02.
+This is a preprint of an article published in Archive for Rational Mechanics and Analysis.
+The final authenticated version is available online at: https://doi.org/10.1007/s00205-021-01618-7